Samsung Galaxy S23 Ultra in review: Finally with Snapdragon processor

 Now we can also enjoy these advantages in Europe, because the Galaxy S23 series is the first S series to be shipped worldwide with a Qualcomm SoC.
 The Snapdragon 8 Gen2 is used here, which is supported by 8, 12 or 16 GB of RAM and 256 GB, 512 GB or 1 TB of flash memory.
 The latter cannot be expanded via microSD and I think 8 GB RAM is not enough for the entry-level model, especially since the basic models for the S20 Ultra and S21Ultra were equipped with 12 GB of RAM.

-The day-to-day performance is terrific.
-Apps start and close extremely quickly, and the gesture control stutters that have been typical of recent years are finally a thing of the past.
-Even with larger games or complex apps, the smartphone has none Protrouble.
-The box is running and together with the 5-year update supply you are future-proof here.
+The everyday performance is fantastic.
+Apps start and close extremely quickly and the typical jerking of the last few years with gesture control is finally a thing of the past.
+The smartphone also has no problems with larger games or complex apps.
+The device runs smoothly and together with the 5-year update supply, you are future-proof.

-As already mentioned, the Qualcomm Snapdragon 8 Gen2 also has a positive effect on the battery life.
-At the end of the day I still had between 36 and 56 at full resolution Procent battery left.
-My screen-on-time was 5 to 6 hours.
+The Qualcomm Snapdragon 8 Gen2 also has a positive effect on battery life - as already mentioned.
+At the end of the day, I still had between 36 and 56 percent battery left at full resolution.
+My screen-on time was 5 to 6 hours.
 In short: The battery life of the Samsung Galaxy S23 Ultra is above average and is one of the best of the current flagship smartphones.
 Hats off to Samsung!
 Unfortunately, the smartphone can only be charged with up to 45 watts, which is extremely weak.
-It doesn't even come with a power adapter.
+There is not even a power adapter included.

 Camera - good, but not the best